Dr Angeliki Balayannis

 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-I am a cultural geographer broadly interested in matter and material geographies.
-I research geographies of waste and pollution, with a focus on worlds of industrial chemistry.
+I am a cultural geographer broadly interested in geographies of waste and pollution, with a focus on chemicals and chemistry.
 I work at the intersections of geography, discard studies, and science and technology studies, to examine the ways in which chemicals are encountered, sensed, managed, and governed.

 Broad research specialisms:

 - Materiality, material cultures, material politics

 - Waste and pollution

 - Visual culture

 Bachelor of Environments (Honours), Environmental Geographies, Politics, and Cultures, University of Melbourne

 PhD in Geography, University of Melbourne

 I completed my undergraduate and postgraduate studies in geography in the School of Geography at the University of Melbourne, Australia.
 I moved to the UK in 2018 to undertake a Rutherford Fellowship in the Institute of Environment, Health and Societies, at Brunel University London.
 There I worked with an interdisciplinary team on the public health dimensions of industrially contaminated sites.
 I joined the Geography Department at the University of Exeter in the Spring of 2019 as a Lecturer in Human Geography.

 My research broadly examines the material geographies of waste and pollution.
 I am particularly interested in the materialities of hazardous industries - interests which also inform my teaching.
 This work is attuned to everyday life with hazardous materials and the different ways exposures are sensed, represented, managed, and governed.
 My work unfolds through three key overlapping fields of research: